-FTX is a cryptocurrency derivatives exchange that is quickly establishing itself in an ever-expanding segment of the crypto trading market.
+FTX is a cryptocurrency derivatives exchange that quickly established itself in an ever-expanding segment of the crypto trading market.

 The exchange has generated a significant amount of positive sentiment among the crypto trading community and already boasts high daily trading volumes.
 This is quite impressive due to the relative youth of the platform, and the fact that FTX is unavailable to anyone based in the US.